 Hale started writing The Goose Girl while she was enrolled in her graduate writing program, and she continued to work on revisions of the story while taking her lunch break from her job as an instructional designer.
 Before creating young adult and children’s novels, she had first intended to work in literary fiction, publishing short stories and instructing English.

-Hale co-wrote the Eisner-nominated comic novels Rapunzel’s Revenge and Calamity Jack, The Princess in Black, and The Unbeatable Squirrel Girl, with her husband, Dean C. Hale.
-The Church of Jesus Christ of Latter-day Saints is where she belongs (LDS Church).
+Hale co-wrote the Eisner-nominated comic novels Rapunzel’s Revenge and Calamity Jack, The Princess in Black, and The Unbeatable Squirrel Girl.

 LeUyen Pham (Illustrator)